soi-20/brains/_pages/quotes.md

 The mobile app stores, in particular, have always seemed to me to be a constraint on innovation vs a contributor to it.-**Fred Wilson**

+---

+“Nest would never have happened if I didn’t get out of the echo chamber of Silicon Valley,”-**Tony Fadell**

 # Network Effect